Wonder how to get started with ice fishing? This guide will equip you with the essential knowledge to become a successful ice angler.

 Some of the Plains states and even the Pacific Northwest occasionally experience winters mild enough to keep ice anglers at home munching on snacks and hot beverages while enjoying a football game on TV or their favorite fishing show.

-States such as Alaska, Minnesota, Wisconsin, Maine, Upper New York, North Dakota, Michigan (especially northern), Idaho, Montana and Wyoming pose the surest bets for ice fishing winter in and winter out.
+States such as Alaska, Minnesota, Wisconsin, Maine, Upper New York, North Dakota, Michigan (especially northern), Idaho, Montana, Colorado and Wyoming pose the surest bets for ice fishing winter in and winter out.

 Types of Fish That Bite Beneath Ice